Florentia (Roman city): Disappearance of Roman Florentia

-Between the first and second century the city was fully part of the vast and organized commercial system of the Roman Empire, thanks to the river port, which allowed trade with Pisa.
-Archaeological excavations have documented, among other things, trade with Gaul and Africa.
-In the late empire the city was involved in the general crisis, also economic, of the empire.
-In the sixth century, with the Greek-Gothic wars and the Lombard conquest, the situation of general decline worsened, with the interruption of commercial traffic and the general impoverishment of the city.
-Between the sixth and the eighth century, probably, came into crisis even the urban structure of the city, with the demographic decline, the abandonment of the outer areas and the general and progressive degradation of all buildings and walls.
+This economic well-being inevitably attracted raids by the barbarian kings who raged in Italy.
+It was besieged by the Ostrogoths twice: first, in 405 or 406, led by Radagaiso, and again in 542, this time commanded by King Totila.
+In the late empire, the city was affected by the general crisis, including the economic crisis, of the empire.
+In the sixth century, with the Greek-Gothic wars and invasion by the Lombards, the situation of general decline worsened, not least due to the interruption of commercial traffic and the general impoverishment of the city.
+Between the sixth and the eighth century, the urban structure of the city probably came into crisis, with a demographic decline, abandonment of the outer areas and the general and progressive degradation of all buildings and walls.

 Beginning in the eleventh century, new building growth left few vestiges of the past.
-The remains of the theater, the baths, the amphitheater and other buildings were incorporated into new buildings or used as foundations.
+The remains of the theater, baths, amphitheater and other buildings were incorporated into new buildings or used as foundations.
 The Forum Square was densely built up and later became part of the Ghetto, around Mercato Vecchio.

-With the Savoy arrangement of the Piazza del Mercato Vecchio, at the time of Florence as the capital of Italy (the so-called Risanamento), the Ghetto was demolished and with it the most important remains of the Capitol and the Forum disappeared.
+With the Savoy arrangement of the Piazza del Mercato Vecchio, when Florence was the capital of Italy (the so-called Risanamento), the Ghetto was demolished, and the most important remains of the Capitol and the Forum disappeared with it.
 Of the findings made during this work, only cursory surveys were made and the evidence collected by the architect Corinto Corinti.

 Roman art in Florence

-Almost all of the Roman art present in Florence today, apart from a few rare examples of sarcophagi mentioned above, did not belong to Florentia, but was brought from Rome at the time of the Medici and Lorena families.
-From Rome come the collection of ancient statues that decorate the Loggia dei Lanzi, the Uffizi Gallery, Palazzo Pitti and the Boboli Gardens, including the obelisk.
-The city's other Roman obelisk, located in Piazza Santa Trinita in front of the church of the same name, comes from the Baths of Caracalla, a gift from Pope Pius IV to Grand Duke Cosimo I. The Roman collections of the National Archaeological Museum have various origins and were mostly brought to the city between the nineteenth and twentieth century, with the exception of the materials collected in the so-called "courtyard of the Florentines".
+Almost all of the Roman art present in Florence today, apart from a few rare examples of sarcophagi, did not belong to Florentia, but was brought from Rome at the time of the Medici and Lorena families.
+This includes the collection of ancient statues that decorate the Loggia dei Lanzi, the Uffizi Gallery, Palazzo Pitti and the Boboli Gardens, including the obelisk.
+The city's Roman column, located in Piazza Santa Trinita in front of the church of the same name, comes from the Baths of Caracalla, and was a gift from Pope Pius IV to Grand Duke Cosimo I. The Roman collections of the National Archaeological Museum have various origins and were mostly brought to the city between the nineteenth and twentieth century, with the exception of the materials collected in the so-called "courtyard of the Florentines".